-Employee morale is important for multiple reasons.
-For one, happy employees tend to be more productive and engaged: A 2017 Gallup study showed that employees who were engaged in their work increased profitability by 21% while decreasing absenteeism by 41% and turnover by 59%.
+Employee morale is crucial for multiple reasons.
+For one, happy employees tend to be more productive and engaged: A 2020 Gallup meta-analysis showed that employees who were engaged in their work increased profitability by 23 percent and productivity by 14 percent while decreasing absenteeism by 81 percent.

-Especially as remote work becomes more common, businesses must pay close attention to the employee experience if they want to attract and retain top talent.
+Especially as remote work remains common, businesses must pay close attention to the employee experience if they want to attract and retain top talent.

 “The rise of remote work means that job-switching costs are much lower for star talent,” Lanham said.
 “Companies that ignore things like morale, culture and alignment will rapidly lose their edge, particularly in the knowledge economy.”

 When employees don’t feel like they have open communication and feedback with their managers, it can lead to low morale.
 For example, maybe they feel they can’t safely ask questions without being ridiculed or reprimanded, or maybe they think company goals aren’t being communicated clearly.
-Whatever the case may be, ineffective communication and a lack of feedback can cause employees not to trust company leaders.
+Whatever the case, ineffective communication and a lack of feedback can cause employees not to trust company leaders.

-Similarly, low employee morale may occur when workers feel like their work isn’t being recognized and there is little or no incentive to perform well.
+Low employee morale can occur when workers feel like their work isn’t being recognized and there is little or no incentive to perform well.

 These two issues may be separate or intertwined.
-For example, if you hire an employee who is overqualified for their position, they are likely to get frustrated or bored with their work.
+For example, if you hire overqualified employees, they will likely get frustrated or bored with their work.
 That could ultimately cause them to quit, thereby increasing your employee turnover rate.
-Similarly, low morale can occur when an employee outgrows their position and feels like there are no clear career advancement or professional development opportunities within the company.
+Similarly, low morale can occur when an employee outgrows their position and sees no clear career advancement or professional development opportunities within the company.